alanhuang67/FAI-dify-json2ppt/README.md

 3.  **Install:** Click the "Install" button to add the plugin to your workspace.
 4.  **Configure:** The plugin will be automatically configured and ready to use in your applications.

+Note: This plugin is currently under review for Dify Marketplace.
+In the meantime, you can download the latest release package (.difypkg) and install it locally by:
+1. Download the .difypkg file from the releases page
+2. Set FORCE_VERIFYING_SIGNATURE=false in your .env file
+3. Install the package locally through Dify's plugin management interface

 ## JSON EXAMPLE